kindelia-archive/Kindelia/README.md

 Ethereum, taking away all the complex features that are either historical artifacts or optimizations, and keeping only the bare minimum required to establish a decentralized computer and smart-contract platform.
-For comparison, our reference Python full node requires about **3000 lines of code**, while the standard Ethereum full node has <TODO>.
+For comparison, our reference implementation requires less than **2000 lines of code**, while the standard Ethereum full node has <TODO>.
 Thanks to this simplicity:

 ## 1. Litereum is secure